-- 2020 Fall regular season tournament competition limit no more than 70 runners in a race. - No scrimmages allowed. - Spectators will be limited.
+- Indoor practice and competition cannot begin until indoor school gymnasiums are opened. - 2020 Fall regular season tournament competition limit no more than 4 teams at a site. - No scrimmages allowed. - Spectators will be limited.
 The number of spectators and individuals allowed for indoor and outdoor events will be based on future guidance from the governor's office, and will be posted prior to the first dates of competition.